camunda-community-hub/community/README.md

 #### Open a New Community Extension Issue

-Then, you’ll open a new issue in the Camunda Community Hub [issue tracker].
+Then, you’ll open a new issue in the Camunda Community Hub [issue tracker](https://github.com/Camunda-Community-Hub/community/issues/new/choose).
 Select ‘New Community Extension Proposal,’ from the available template options and follow the instructions listed there.

 #### Extension Lifecycle